Iubenda logo

 Image credit: Amazon Prime Video

-As you can see, all these copyright statements follow the same structure, the one we highlighted in our template above.
+As you can see, from the 10 examples of copyright they all follow the same structure, the one we highlighted in our template above.
 They all have the copyright symbol (©), the name of the company that owns the rights for the content, the year or year range, and a statement of ownership.
 Moreover, all these disclaimers examples are placed in the website’s footer.

 Please note, a website isn’t the only place where you may need a copyright statement.
 For example, these disclaimers are often used in YouTube videos, Facebook posts and emails, especially if you’re using copyrighted content that does not belong to you.
 Let’s have a closer look at each one of them.